kish-dev/kish-dev/README.md

 Some of my other skills that might come in handy include:
 * I have succesful experience working on team projects both as a leader and under management
 * I know how to organize team work
-* I know how to create use cases, BPMN, UML and other schema that helps business and programmers
+* I know how to create use cases, BPMN, UML and other schemes that helps business and programmers

 ## ⚡
 My ![GitHub](https://img.shields.io/badge/-GitHub-white?logo=github&logoColor=181717) stats: